 Additional Design Features

 - TIAA-CREF participants will be eligible to take a loan on employee contributions only.
-There is not a loan feature available for Vanguard at this time.

 - The number of loans is limited to three general purpose loans.

 - The University will allow you to take your retirement account balance with you upon termination or retirement.

 - During active employment at age 59-½, you will be able to take a distribution from the Plan.
 This is limited to employee contributions only.

 For information on how to enroll, see section below, "How to enroll in a retirement plan and make changes to your investments".